LeUmbono/189L-Game-Project/ProjectDocumentTemplate.md

 *Special Abilities* - In implementing special abilities into the combat, I made use of a modified version of the Command Pattern we learned in Exercise 1 that relied on an abstract class in [SpecialAbility.cs](https://github.com/LeUmbono/189L-Game-Project/blob/main/189L-Game/Assets/Scripts/Combat/Classes/SpecialAbility.cs) rather than an interface.
 Essentially, `SpecialAbility` is an abstract class that inherited from ScriptableObject and acted as a parent class for all subsequent special abilities; for its abstract methods, it contained an `Execute()` method to perform the functionality of the ability, a `SelectTargets()` method to return a list of possible targets from the 8 positions available in battle, and a `GetSteamBarChangeValue()` method that returned a value for which the ability would affect the progress of the steam bar.
 Using this `SpecialAbility` class, I was able to implement the special abilities for each player class (i.e. Snipe, Buff, Heal and Taunt).

+Aron:
+There were a lot of moments in playtesting where players would use the ranger's snipe ability during the overclocked phase of the steam bar on an oil slime.
+At the current attack of the ranger, the slime would live at 1 HP!
+This was mildly annoying for the players, and it slipped by as I was balancing the stat tables.
+It brought about the importance of *damage thresholds*, where dealing 39 damage to a 40 health unit was a lot different from dealing 40 damage to a 40 health unit.

+I added a bit of tweening for the movements instead of the attacks being linear for a nicer looking effect.

+I ended up balancing most of the players and enemies.
+With good stategy, I'm pretty happy how difficult the game is; it is very difficult if you ignore the steam bar and just play according to your whims!
+In the beginning, I plotted out a google spreadsheet to count how many attacks it would take to defeat an enemy.
+The ranger would be able to three shot an enemy in the neutral portion of the steam bar, two shot in the overclocked portion, and one shot with the snipe ability.
+These damage thresholds were ideally supposed to make combat more satisfying have minimizing the amount of "wasted damage".
+Ultimately, though, with all the dynamic variables in play and the fact that *all* your party members get a turn made this method of balancing pretty unsustainable.
+If you want players to have satisfying combat, play-testing is more efficient!

+There was a little bit of polishing needed to round off the rough edges such as speeding up animations and sounds to aid a sluggish game, adding visual indicators, and fixing minor visual bugs.
+I hadn't realized how important this process was until I felt how these changes worked in combination..
+It made for a strictly more fun game with the new quality of life improvements!
 ## User Interface

 **Describe your user interface and how it relates to gameplay.
 This can be done via the template.**